linliu0624/MyBattleTank/README.md

 ---
 Concept

- -Open World Tank combat game
+ - Open World Tank combat game
- -The terrain will be used for tactical adventage
+ - The terrain will be used for tactical adventage
- -The focus will be on flow and feel
+ - The focus will be on flow and feel
 Rules

- -You can move anywhere in the terrain which is surround by mountains -Each direct hit takes away health
+ - You can move anywhere in the terrain which is surround by mountains
+ - Each direct hit takes away health
- -Last player standing wins
+ - Last player standing wins
 Sounds

- -Music on title screen
+ - Music on title screen
- -Epic music in game
+ - Epic music in game
- -In game
+ - In game
-  -World sound
+  - World sound
-  -Gun Sound
+  - Gun Sound
-  -Turret Moving
+  - Turret Moving
-  -Engine Sound
+  - Engine Sound
-  -Explosion
+  - Explosion
 Particle Effect

- -Gun Firing
+ - Gun Firing
- -Moving
+ - Moving
- -On hit
+ - On hit